-California Fire Safe Council (CFSC) is pleased to announce its competitive application process for 2018 wildfire prevention grants.
-Funding is provided through master grants to CFSC by the U.S. Forest Service to administer the Grants Clearinghouse program, with CFSC issuing subawards to successful applicants for the following areas of hazard mitigation competitive grants:
+California Fire Safe Council (CFSC) is pleased to announce its competitive application process for 2020 wildfire prevention grants.
+Funding is provided through a master grant to CFSC by the U.S. Forest Service to administer the Grants Clearinghouse program, with CFSC issuing subawards to successful applicants to support fire risk reduction activities by landowners in at-risk communities to restore and maintain resilient landscapes and create fire adapted communities.
+Funds should be utilized for hazard mitigation competitive grants in the following categories:

-- Hazardous fuels reduction and maintenance projects on non-federal land - Community Wildfire Protection Plans (CWPP) and other planning or assessment documents - Prevention and mitigation education and outreach opportunities for landowners and residents in at-risk communities
+- Hazardous fuels reduction and maintenance projects on non-federal land - Community Wildfire Protection Plans (CWPP) and other community hazard mitigation and planning - Prevention and mitigation education and outreach opportunities for landowners and residents in at-risk communities